-- -- Consultation with campus staff and faculty who serve this area (.5-1) - --Provide drop-in consultation/relationship-building activities for students (1-2) - --Co-lead a support or therapy group for the community (2) - --Provide intake appointments reserved for members of this community, and follow-up appointments as appropriate (4-5) - --Develop and provide outreach programming (1-3).
+--Consultation with campus staff and faculty who serve this area (.5-1) --Provide drop-in consultation/relationship-building activities for students (1-2) --Co-lead a support or therapy group for the community (2) --Have one reserved initial consultation per week for members of the community, and follow-up appointments as appropriate (4-5) --Develop and provide outreach programming (1-3).

-4. Working with AB540/Undocumented Students at UC Davis Focus Area (APPA CAS WebAdMIT: UCD SHCS UNDOC)

-UC Davis is proud to have resources dedicated to supporting AB540/Undocumented Students and their families as they pursue their education on our campus.
+4. Working with AB540/Undocumented Students at UC Davis Focus Area (APPA CAS WebAdMIT: UCD SHCS UNDOC) UC Davis is proud to have resources dedicated to supporting AB540/Undocumented Students and their families as they pursue their education on our campus.
 The Resident working in this focus area will meet with the Coordinator of Postdoctoral Training and their Focus Area supervisor to create and provide a combination of activities designed to expand the Resident's skills and to serve the needs of the students on our campus who fall under the umbrella of the California state AB540 designation and/or are undocumented.
 These activities may include a needs assessment; relationship-building with the particular community; outreach programming; drop-in, support, or therapy groups; providing individual therapy to members of the community; and providing consultation to student groups and faculty/staff on student mental health needs.
 The Resident may also provide consultation and education to the SHCS staff and undergraduate peer educators as appropriate.
 Given that some campus student groups meet in the evenings or have weekend retreats, there may be evening and/or weekend work hours required in this focus area a few times per month.
 The Resident's schedule at SHCS will flex as needed.

-Duties in this area will vary depending on the program designed by the Resident.
+Responsibilities (hours per week indicated in parentheses): Duties in this area will vary depending on the program designed by the Resident.
 Typically, it may include:

-- -- Consultation with campus staff and faculty who serve this area (.5-1) - --Provide drop-in consultation/relationship-building activities for students (e.g., Coffee Talks, Mellow Monday arts and crafts for stress reduction) (1-2) - --Co-lead a support or therapy group for the community (2) - --Provide intake appointments reserved for members of this community, and follow-up appointments as appropriate (4-5) - --Develop and provide outreach programming (1-3).
+--Consultation with campus staff and faculty who serve this area (.5-1) --Provide drop-in consultation/relationship-building activities for students (e.g., Coffee Talks, Mellow Monday arts and crafts for stress reduction) (1-2) --Co-lead a support or therapy group for the community (2) --Have one reserved initial consultation per week for members of this community, and follow-up appointments as appropriate (4-5) --Develop and provide outreach programming (1-3).

-5. General Clinical Residency With or Without a Focus on Training: (APPA CAS WebAdMIT name: UCD SHCS GC)

-This focus area is designed to offer supervised experiences to Residents who wish to develop and enhance their skills in the broad areas of service commonly offered by psychologists working within university counseling centers.
+5. General Clinical Residency With or Without a Focus on Training: (APPA CAS WebAdMIT name: UCD SHCS GC) This focus area is designed to offer supervised experiences to Residents who wish to develop and enhance their skills in the broad areas of service commonly offered by psychologists working within university counseling centers.
 These services include clinical assessment, crisis intervention, psychodiagnostics, individual and group counseling and psychotherapy, undergraduate or graduate student career counseling, consultation, program development, and research.
-The core of this Residency opportunity is intensive supervision in short-term psychotherapy.
+The core of this Residency opportunity is experience and supervision in short-term psychotherapy provided to a diverse university student population.
 General Clinical Residency Without a Training Focus.
 A General Clinical Resident may contract for a slightly larger clinical caseload than the other Residents in their training cohort, with the opportunity to see a few student clients for more sessions than the typical brief model offered by Counseling Services.
 A Resident in the General Clinical focus area can choose to devote their clinical time to primarily individual sessions, or can diversify and choose to run a second therapy or psychoeducation group.
+Responsibilities (hours per week indicated in parentheses):